 It can be frustrating when kids want to eat the same thing every day — but it's not uncommon.
-Encourage them to try at least a few bites of different nutritious foods at each meal.
 Kids are often slow to accept new tastes and textures, so you may have to present a food 10 to 15 times before they'll accept it.
 Encourage your daughter to give new foods a try, but don't force her to eat them.

 Look for recipes with ingredients your kids like, and invite them to join you in the grocery shopping, cooking, and serving of foods.
-Don't let them fill up on juice, and try offering veggies as between-meal snacks.
-Since your child likes peanut butter, let her put it on other foods as a topping.
-Or use cookie cutters to make other foods into fun shapes.
+Don't let them fill up on juice or milk before meals, and try offering veggies as between-meal snacks.

 It's important not to let a child's pickiness become a source of mealtime tension.
-You shouldn't cook special meals just for a picky eater, but do include something he or she likes in every meal.
+You shouldn't cook special meals just for a picky eater, but do include something your daughter likes in every meal.
 And although it might be tempting, don't use food as a reward.
-Telling kids they can have a cookie if they eats their broccoli only reinforces the appeal of the cookie over the veggies.
+Telling kids they can have a cookie if they eat their broccoli only reinforces the appeal of the cookie over the veggies.